noidedmedia/ImageHex/app/views/static_stuff/_rules.html.md

 If a tag group applies to a character in a particular fictional universe, such as that of *Doctor Who* or *Dragonlance*, you should tag that universe as well.

 ### Creating Tags

-If you feel the need to create a tag, go ahead and do it!
+If you feel the need to create a new tag, go ahead and do it!
 Try to give it an accurate description.
 The ability to mark tags in as "potentially explicit" is coming soon&trade;.
 When that does get implemented, be sure to mark the tag as such if its name or description may not be suitable for some users.

-### Tag Naming
+#### Naming Guidelines
 Try to use sensible names for tags, preferring to use the simplest term possible to name a tag.
 If your tag is for a character in a certain franchise, add that franchise in (parenthesis) after its name.
 For example, the tag should be "Walter White (Breaking Bad)" as opposed to simply "Walter White".

-#### Tagging your Characters
-If it is a character of your own creation, feel free to make a tag.
+If it is a character of your own creation, use your username as the franchise name.
-Simply add your user name in parenthesis after the tag name.
-For example, if I invented a wizard named Kelvin and drew a picture of him, he should be tagged "Kelvin (anthony)".

-If your character appears in some other media property (like a webcomic or a book), use the title of that property instead.
-This will make it easier for people who don't know your ImageHex account name to find the artwork they desire.

-Please note that it is generally polite to only create tags for characters which will be drawn multiple times, to avoid adding lots of unneeded tags to our database.
-Adding lots of tags that are only used once can make it harder for people to find the tags they want when searching.
+So, if the user Anthony is drawing pictures of a character named "Stella", he should tag her as "Stella (Anthony)".
+If you would like, you may also use the name of a fictional universe of your creation instead&mdash;so if Stella is from the epic fantasy series *Spirals*, her tag could also be named "Stella (Spirals)".